 In some circumstances the council may carry out an unannounced residential visit to check the details provided within your application.
 Where necessary, further documentation and evidence maybe requested from you to support decision making within the verification process.

 Data may also be shared between departments, in line with our privacy notice.

-Where can I get help and advice?
+Where can I get help and advice regarding my Adult Social Care needs?